 How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses

-Low Google ratings reveal operational problems that your software can solve.
-Here's how to turn review data into a qualified prospect list automatically.
+Low Google ratings reveal operational problems your software can solve.
+Turn review data into a qualified prospect list automatically.

 How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses